Zettaiki/ISE-SLR-online-rl-for-decision-making-and-policy-learning/README.md

 # Online Reinforcement Learning for Decision-Making and Explicit Policy Learning in Autonomous Agents: A Systematic Literature Review

-This repository contains the source code and materials for the Systematic Literature Review completed in the Intelligent Systems Engineering course of 2024/2025.
+This repository contains the source code and materials for the Systematic Literature Review completed in the Intelligent Systems Engineering course of 2024/2025, Università di Bologna.